[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 This is Ishikawa from the Cloud Business Division.
 On May 28, 2026, Anthropic's latest model Claude Opus 4.8 became available on AWS.
 It can be accessed from both Amazon Bedrock and Claude Platform on AWS.

-This is an update approximately one and a half months after the previous version Claude Opus 4.7 (available since April 16, 2026), with enhancements focused on agent use cases, coding, and long-running autonomous tasks.
-In addition to the What's New content, this article summarizes the improvements from Opus 4.7.
+This update comes approximately one and a half months after the previous version Claude Opus 4.7 (available since April 16, 2026), with enhancements focused on agentic use cases, coding, and long-duration autonomous tasks.
+In this article, in addition to the What's New content, we summarize the improvements from Opus 4.7.

 What is Claude Opus 4.8

 Claude Opus 4.8 is the latest generation large language model in the Opus series provided by Anthropic.
-Anthropic positions it as "the highest-performing generally available (GA) model at this time," supporting complex reasoning, long-running autonomous agent processing (agentic coding), and tasks requiring high autonomy.
+Anthropic positions it as "the highest-performing generally available (GA) model at this time," handling complex reasoning, long-duration autonomous agentic processing (agentic coding), and tasks requiring high autonomy.

-Key use cases include coding, agent tasks, knowledge work (document creation and analysis), financial analysis, cybersecurity, and computer use.
+Key application areas include coding, agentic tasks, knowledge work (document creation and analysis), financial analysis, cybersecurity, and computer use.

 Update Details